People

 Grace Cumming

-Grace is currently in her third year of the Medical Sciences program at Brock.
+Grace is currently in her fourth year of the Medical Sciences program at Brock.
 She is excited about the opportunity to contribute to the DPHWB lab and gain research experience.
 Grace plans on attending medical school or pursuing a master’s degress after completing her undergraduate studies.

 MITACS Interns